-In table sampling, a subset of top-ranked rows and columns is selected to form the sub-table.
+In table sampling, a subset of top-ranked rows and columns is selected to form a sub-table.
 Specifically, given an original table $T$ with a distinct set of rows $R_T$, columns $C_T$, and a query $q$, the goal of table sampling is to produce a sub-table $T' = T_{r,c}$, where $r \in \mathcal{P}(R_T)$, $c \in \mathcal{P}(C_T)$.
 Here $\mathcal{P}(X)$ denotes the power set of $X$, representing all possible subsets of $X$.
-The table sampling formulation can be represented as follows:
+The process can be formulated as

 The $f(T,q)$ function represents each sampling method.
 For example, the query-based sampling (discussed in detail below) calculates the similarity score as $f$ between the query $q$ and each row/column from $T$.
 The $rank()$ function sorts the rows and columns of $T$ based on sampling methods $f$ and outputs a ranked list.
 The $select()$ function then chooses the top-k rows and top-l columns from the ranked list to form the sub-table $T_{r,c}$.
-Note that, in the context of column-based sampling, the term ``grounding'' is frequently used.
-Grounding becomes essential when dealing with ambiguous queries.
-For instance, the term ``date'' could refer to calendar data, a romantic outing, or the fruit.
-If a table includes columns like ``release date'', ``date of birth'', or ``date ate'', grounding helps determine which column(s) the query refers to (See the improvement of using column grounding in Table~\ref{tab:table_sampling}).
-Specifically, we propose two distinct variants for table sampling as follows:
+Specifically, we classify multiple variants for table sampling as three following categories: